 - Pick up the oobleck with your hands and form a ball.
 Then let go of the ball and watch it melt into your hands like magic!

-- Make Halloween oobleck!
+- Make a Halloween version!
 Add some small spiders and eyes and about 10 batches of oobleck (will vary depending on your size) into a cauldron.
 Make it green or purple to look like a Witch’s brew!

-Kids will love dipping their hands into the witch’s brew to find Halloween treasure while they learn about the science behind oobleck!
+Kids will love dipping their hands into the witch’s brew to find Halloween treasure while they learn about the science too!

 We know you’ll love making this easy science experiment with your kids!
 This is perfect for a Halloween party or even just a rainy day activity.
 Be sure to see all of our slime recipes you can make to explore the science behind slime as well!